 In this section, we’ll share a few tips on how you should think about designing your Frase workflow so that its as organized and easy to navigate as possible.

-To create a folder, click the "+Folder" button at the top of your document overview page.
+To create a folder, click the Folder menu at the top of your document overview page and then click "+Create new folder" from the dropdown menu.
 Then name the folder and invite the users who you want to have access to that folder.

 How to invite users to a folder

 To invite users to a folder, select the folder that you'd like to invite them to and click "edit folder" at the top of your screen.
 Then invite the users that you'd like to add.
 Your teammates can only see and edit your documents if you've added the documents to a folder that you've given them permission to access.

 Document statuses and target dates are an excellent way to track progress and set expectations around the progression of individual documents.